cross-lang-and-cross-platform/cross-lang-and-cross-platform/SOUGHT_AFTER_COMPETENCIES.md

 * [Compiler Theory] - **potentially useful**
 * [Type Theory] - **potentially useful**

+Even if you haven't found your expertise or field of interest in the tree, you still almost surely will be able to bring unique value.
+Because there are so many technologies with very few experts, you can be a trailblazer, the hero who will make possible what others couldn not even think of.
+If you are uncertain of your abilities, do not fret as there is almost always ongoing work: we try things out, read docs and books, watch project-related videos.
+Also, you can start your own activity!

 [bindings]: https://en.wikipedia.org/wiki/Language_binding
 [LLVM]: https://llvm.org/docs/LangRef.html#abstract
 [LLVM Compiler Infrastructure]: https://llvm.org/